Jia Yaw Kiu

 (iii) policies and programmes that affect the environment.

 It was pivotal that Prof. Shad was able to join us in meeting with the MPs at the APHR event on 1st August 2022.
-And we are grateful that he had adequate air time to impress upon the MPs how crucial it is for Malaysia to recognise the basic right to a clean, healthy and sustainable environment.
+And we are grateful that he had adequate air time to impress upon the MPs how crucial it is for Malaysia to recognise the basic right to a safe, clean, healthy and sustainable environment.

 On 1st August 2022, we managed to get eleven MPs to sign the Pledge!
 Well done to the MPs who readily committed to the pledge; well done to Prof. Shad for his eloquent and rousing intervention at the event and his swift efforts in working with us on the MP's Pledge (and its translation); our gratitude to APHR for graciously accommodating this campaign at their event and to all our civil society friends for the immense support.

 We hope to build on this campaign and ultimately push for an amendment of our Federal Constitution to expressly recognise this fundamental right.
 In the mean time, here is CERAH's campaign page and Greenpeace's campaign page, with the list of MPs who have signed on to the Pledge.
-All this has been done voluntarily, and we certainly welcome collaborators to help get all 222 Members of Parliament to sign on to this pledge to recognise our right to a clean, healthy and sustainable environment.
+All this has been done voluntarily, and we certainly welcome collaborators to help get all 222 Members of Parliament to sign on to this pledge to recognise our right to a safe, clean, healthy and sustainable environment.